hoangp27/LinkedIn-Job-Scraping-bot/README.md

 In 2022, while looking for my first Data Analyst job after graduation, I have to painfully perform a daily mediocre task of scrolling through every single Data Analyst posting on LinkedIn, Glassdoor, Indeed, etc. It was  that moment that I stumbled upon the idea of creating a Web Scraping bot to do all the manual work.

+## Tools

+I used Python particularly the following tidyverse packages: *pandas, numpy, selenium, gspread, gspread-dataframe, google, pydrive*.
+I also install the latest Chromedriver to use Selenium: https://chromedriver.chromium.org/downloads

+In addition, I need to create an API on **Google Cloud Service** to allow the bots to access the Google Sheet page: https://console.cloud.google.com/apis .
+In case you don't want to write the data to google sheet component, this part is unneccesasry.
+Instead

+The environment is Jupyter Lab.

 ## Procedure

 The overall process should be something like this: